Skip to main content

 The Endocrine System a Silent Network

 To truly grasp the depth of this exposure, one must understand the system being revealed.
-The is the body’s master communication network, a collection of glands that produce and secrete hormones.
+The endocrine system is the body’s master communication network, a collection of glands that produce and secrete hormones.
 These chemical messengers travel through the bloodstream, regulating everything from metabolism and growth to mood and sleep.

 This system operates on a series of sophisticated feedback loops, much like a thermostat in a home, constantly adjusting to maintain a state of balance, or homeostasis.
 When you log data into a wellness app, you are essentially reporting on the downstream effects of this network’s performance.